-3.4 FROZEN HISTORY REPORTING
+FROZEN HISTORY REPORTING

-In most cases, the IPD indexes are subject to historical restatement when new data become available or corrections are made, in order to maximize the robustness and accuracy of the reported historical results.
+In most cases, the IPD indexes and benchmarks are subject to historical restatement when new data become available or corrections are made, in order to maximize the robustness and accuracy of the reported historical results.
 However, when the sample size for a market is large and the impact of including additional data contributors is therefore relatively small, value may be gained from fixing ("freezing") historical results.
-A key advantage of fixing is that it allows fixed index results for manager remuneration, for instance if that is defined including an out performance fee.
-You would not want the historical series to change.
-Another advantage of fixing the reported index history is to simplify the creation of derivatives and other synthetic products which are linked to the index.
-The decision to freeze an index dataset is made only after discussion with local market consultative groups.
-The indexes for Japan, New-Zealand and Australia will be restated on an ongoing basis due to asynchronous valuation regimes in those markets.
+A key advantage of fixing the reported index history is to simplify the creation of derivatives and other synthetic products which are linked to the index.
+The decision to freeze an index is made only after discussion with local market consultative groups.

 Frozen indexes currently include:

-- The major indexes published for the U.K. (annual, quarterly and monthly), France (annual) and the Netherlands (annual). - The AREF/IPD[®] UK Quarterly Property Fund Index. - The Mercer/IPD[®] Australia Monthly Property Fund Index Core Wholesale.
+- The major indexes published for the UK, France and the Netherlands. - The AREF/IPD UK Quarterly Property Fund Index. - The Mercer/IPD Australia Monthly Property Fund Index Core Wholesale.